aws-samples/eks-workshop-v2/website/docs/troubleshooting/alb/alb_fix_7.md

 sidebar_position: 32
 ---

+We are almost done, now let's troubleshoot a scenario where the ALB is not properly registering the Kubernetes service endpoints.
+Again, it offers detailed guidance and configuration samples to assist in identifying and fixing this type of issue.

 ### Step 7

 Even though the ingress creation succeeded, when you try accessing the app in browser there is an error stating, "Backend service does not exist".